w3c/wcag3/guidelines/groups/images-and-media/media-alternatives/sounds-identified.md

 :::

 :::except-when
-It is a decorative video.
+- it is a decorative video.
 :::

 :::applies-when
-there is sound.
+- there is sound.
 :::

 :::tests
 <i>Meaningful sounds in captions</i>

 <b>Procedure</b>

 For all audio content:
-2. Identify meaningful non-verbal audio (sounds).
+1. Identify meaningful non-verbal audio (sounds).
-3. Check that captions include a description of the meaningful non-verbal audio.
+2. Check that captions include a description of the meaningful non-verbal audio.

 <b>Expected results</b>
-* #3 is true.
+* #2 is true.
 :::